top of page

 • Impact: Mixed

-• Recommendation: Investors should diversify into defensive sectors and monitor geopolitical developments closely.
+• Recommendation: Investors should consider diversifying into defensive sectors and vigilantly monitor geopolitical developments.

 4. Tourism Sector